1997 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1997-P Nickel Value

 The 1997-P Jefferson nickel remains abundant in circulation today.
-Lower uncirculated grades are common and easily obtained.
-The coin only becomes scarce in MS66 condition and higher, especially with Full Steps details.
+Lower uncirculated grades are common and easily obtained at modest prices.
+The coin only becomes scarce in MS66 condition and above, especially when the Full Steps designation is also present.

 1997-P Nickel Price/Grade Chart